The Buteyko Breathing Method

 The Stop Cough – other more advanced exercises include the ‘Stop Cough’ exercise, the Extended Pause and Reduced and Very Reduced Breathing.
 Most people are taught the methods one-to-one although it is now possible to learn them via DVD or online.

-You can learn Buteyko methods from a number of place:
+You can learn Buteyko methods from a number of places:

-- You can buy books that will help you teach yourself the techniques
+- Books that will help you teach yourself the techniques

-Four clinical trials have suggested benefits in terms of reduced symptoms and bronchodilator usage but no effect on lung function.
+4 clinical trials have suggested benefits in terms of reduced symptoms and use of reliever inhalers but the studies didn’t show any improvement in tests to check how the lungs work.
 This means that there’s limited use of the technique via the NHS.

 Can the Buteyko Method help my breathing problems?

-The Buteyko method is useful for a wide range of breathing problems including:
+The BBT is useful for a wide range of breathing problems including:

 - Asthma attacks